wpilibsuite/frc-docs/source/docs/contributing/wpilib/index.rst

 Quick Start
 -----------

 Below is a list of instructions that guide you through cloning, building, publishing and using local allwpilib binaries in a robot project.
+This quick start is not intended as a replacement for the information that is further listed in this document.

 * Clone the repository with `git clone https://github.com/wpilibsuite/allwpilib.git`
 * Build the repository with `./gradlew build` or `./gradlew build --build-cache` if you have an internet connection